A woman reviews her credit report on her phone.

 Reporting credit errors online

 Each credit bureau offers an online form for reporting errors.
 You will usually need to create an online account to fill out the dispute form and upload your supporting documents online.
-The CFPB has a helpful list of links you can use.
+The Consumer Financial Protection Bureau (CFPB) has a helpful list of links you can use.

 Reporting credit errors over the phone